Microelectronic Engineering Master of Science Degree

 Microelectronic engineering focuses on the study, design, and fabrication of very small electronic devices and components (micrometer scale or below).
 These are semiconductor and photonic devices that impact virtually every aspect of human life, from communication, entertainment, and transportation, to health, solid-state lighting, and solar cells.
 There is an ever-increasing need for talented engineers that not only understand the design of these devices but can direct and optimize their fabrication.
 Integrated nanoelectronic and microelectronic circuits and sensors drive our global economy, increase our productivity, and help improve our quality of life.

-The microelectronic engineering master's degree provides an opportunity for you to perform graduate-level research as you prepare for entry into either the semiconductor industry or a doctoral program.
-The on campus program consists of core courses, graduate electives, graduate seminar, and a research project or thesis.
+This semiconductors engineering degree provides an opportunity for you to perform graduate-level research as you prepare for entry into either the semiconductor industry or a doctoral program.
+The on-campus program consists of core courses, graduate electives, a graduate seminar, and a research project or thesis.
 Students in the online version of the program complete all of the same requirements, with the exception of the graduate seminar.
-The degree requires strong preparation in the area of microelectronics and requires a research project or a thesis, which is undertaken once you have completed approximately 20 semester credit hours of study.
+The microelectronic engineering MS requires strong preparation in the area of microelectronics and requires a research project or a thesis, which is undertaken once you have completed approximately 20 semester credit hours of study.
 Planning for both, however, should begin as early as possible.
-Generally, full-time students should complete their degree requirements, including thesis defense, within two years (four academic semesters and one summer term)
+Generally, full-time students should complete their degree requirements, including thesis defense, within two years (four academic semesters and one summer term).

 Careers and Experiential Learning